 4. Sea Turtle Life Cycle

 Next, I like to get these jumbo water beads to give my kiddos a feel for sea turtle eggs.
-I put two or three inside a ziplock bag (depending on how many I have), and let the kids take them home.
+I put two or three inside a Ziploc bag (depending on how many I have) and let the kids take them home.
 They are NOT allowed to open it before they go home… I’ve made this mistake before and had jelly all over the floor!

 Finally, we do a little writing craftivity with this which can be found in my shop here.
 Students get to select one species of Sea Turtles.
 Then, they write an informative essay about it.
 Once they’re finished, they get to create a tissue paper sea turtle.
 They always turn out so cute!

 These are my four favorite activities for teaching life cycles.
-For more teaching tips, check out my post on teaching force and motion here!
-I have a lot more in my TpT shop which include other plants and animals like salmon, shark, apples, elephants, and more!
+For more teaching tips, check out my teaching force and motion post here!
+I have a lot more in my TPT shop, including other plants and animals like salmon, sharks, apples, elephants, and more!
 You can grab those here!